greenwyrt/plover2CAT/docs/howto/dockmanagement.md

 # How to organize, show, and hide docks

-Plover2CAT has multiple dock windows, namely `Paper Tape`, `Suggestions`, `History`, `Reveal Steno`, `Audio Controls` and `Toolbox`.
+Plover2CAT has multiple dock windows, such as `Paper Tape`, `Suggestions`, `History`, `Reveal Steno`.
 They all have a sub-window title, a maximize icon, and a close icon.

 ![Example of dock](images/dock.png)